Bhattiaman/Back-End/Day_30 /tutorial.md

         This object provide information about, and control over, the current Node.js process.

 ## Process.argv :
-        returns an arrau containing the command line arguments passed when the Node.js process was launched.
+        returns an array containing the command line arguments passed when the Node.js process was launched.

 ![How to run program](image2.png)